isaqb-org/glossary/manuscript/appendix/2-about-the-authors.md

 ### Gernot Starke

-Dr. Gernot Starke ([innoQ](http://innoq.com) Fellow) is co-founder and longstanding user of the (open source) [arc42](https://arc42.org) documentation template.
+Dr. Gernot Starke ([INNOQ](https://innoq.com) Fellow) is co-founder and avid user of the (open source) [arc42](https://arc42.org) documentation template.
 For more than 20 years he works as software architect, coach and consultant, conquering the challenges of creating effective software architectures for clients from various industries.

 In 2008 Gernot co-founded the International Software Architecture Qualification Board ([iSAQB e.V.](https://isaqb.org)) and since then supports it as an active member.

 Gernot has authored several (German) books on software architecture and related topics and initiated this glossary.